timrichardson/Prime-Ubuntu-18.04/README.md

 # Cautions (how to break it)

 Don't use the graphical switcher of the nvidia-control panel to change modes.
-It uses the standard debian prime-select script, which will remove the nvidia driver and rebuild your kernel image when you go to intel mode, which will stop this fast-switch method from working, because this Matthier Gras approach assumes the nvidia drivers are always present in the kernel image (it removes them when you are in intel mode, prior to powering off the nvidia card with bbswitch).
+It uses the standard debian prime-select script, which will remove the nvidia driver and rebuild your kernel image when you go to intel mode, which will stop this fast-switch method from working, because this Matthieu Gras approach assumes the nvidia drivers are always present in the kernel image (it removes them when you are in intel mode, prior to powering off the nvidia card with bbswitch).

 If you remove the nvidia modules using Ubuntu's standard (slow) method, you will need to use the standard method to put them back (by using the nvidia control panel to swap back to nvidia or from a shell).
 If you want to use the standard prime-select script, it is untouched at